 The SEARs have witnessed a concerning proliferation of NCDs, marked by a pronounced surge in NCD-related fatalities between 2000 and 2012, surpassing other global regions.
-Currently, the region contends with an annual toll exceeding 8.5 million deaths attributable to NCDs. .
-In 2021, NCDs accounted for nearly two-thirds of all deaths within countries comprising the WHO SEAR, with half of these fatalities occurring among individuals aged 30–69 years 12Predominantly, NCD-related mortality is attributed to (CVDs), followed by cancers, chronic respiratory diseases, and diabetes.
+Currently, the region contends with an annual toll exceeding 8.5 million deaths attributable to NCDs.
+In 2021, NCDs accounted for nearly two-thirds of all deaths within countries comprising the WHO SEAR, with half of these fatalities occurring among individuals aged 30–69 years 12.
+Predominantly, NCD-related mortality is attributed to (CVDs), followed by cancers, chronic respiratory diseases, and diabetes.
 Particularly susceptible are the region's impoverished populations, predisposed to bearing the brunt of NCDs, thereby exacerbating health and socioeconomic disparities.
 This escalating trend is chiefly propelled by factors including urbanization, economic advancement, and globalization, precipitating the adoption of unhealthy lifestyle practices among the populace.
 These practices include consumption of nutritionally deficient diets, sedentary behaviors, and tobacco use, culminating in heightened susceptibility to NCDs 14.

-The confluence of communicable diseases and NCDs presents a formidable obstacle for the already fragile healthcare systems and constrained health budgets prevalent in Southeast Asia15 . . ompounded by the region's historical focus on infectious diseases and acute care, healthcare infrastructures are inadequately equipped to address the escalating demand for chronic care services 15,16.
+The confluence of communicable diseases and NCDs presents a formidable obstacle for the already fragile healthcare systems and constrained health budgets prevalent in Southeast Asia15.
+Compounded by the region's historical focus on infectious diseases and acute care, healthcare infrastructures are inadequately equipped to address the escalating demand for chronic care services 15,16.
 Midst of the persisting challenges in maternal and child health, coupled with the resurgence of communicable diseases, SEARs have increasingly prioritized NCDs on their public health agendas.
 This shift is underscored by substantial political advocacy efforts, bolstered by support from the World Health Organization (WHO) through guidance and tools like the NCD surveillance dashboard, fostering momentum and enhancing accountability in NCD management.
 By 2021, ten countries within the region had formulated integrated national action plans for NCDs, aligning with the Sustainable Development Goal (SDG) 3.4 target of a 33.3% reduction in premature NCD mortality by 2030, alongside the establishment of time-bound objectives addressing NCD risk factors and management 17.
 The NCD implementation roadmap for Southeast Asia (2022–2030) endeavors to streamline and expedite the deployment of impactful interventions, with a particular emphasis on leveraging digital solutions 18.

 In response, the WHO STEP wise approach to NCD risk factor surveillance (STEPS) in 2000.
 This methodology is centered on acquiring fundamental data related to established risk factors that play a pivotal role in determining the major disease burden 19.
 The member states of the WHO have reached a consensus on 25 indicators categorized into three areas.
 These areas concentrate on crucial outcomes, risk factors, and the necessary national system responses for preventing and managing NCDs.
 This includes one target related to mortality, six targets about risk factors, and two targets associated with national systems 20.
 The WHO STEPS survey comprises three steps: behavioral assessment through questionnaires (STEP 1), identification of anthropometric risk factors through physical measurements (STEP 2), and identification of biochemical risk factors through measurements (STEP 3) 19.